top of page

 Evje’s farm has 20 hectares of agricultural land that produces heritage grains.

-We supply Sigdal Mølle with heritage grains – spelt, emmer and rye and multiple land-races of different varieties for the Norwegian Community Seed Bank.
+We supply Sigdal Mølle with heritage grains; spelt, emmer and rye, and the Norwegian Community Seed Bank with multiple land-races of oats and barley.

 Research and Projects